use-ink/ink-docs/docs/basics/verification/contract-verification.md

 Contract verification is the process of matching a deployed ink! contract with the source code and metadata generated when it was built.

-The verification process for Wasm-based smart contract languages is more complex than EVM-based languages such as Solidity due to the Rust compiler not providing deterministic builds of contracts.
+The verification process for Rust-based smart contract languages is more complex than EVM-based languages such as Solidity due to the Rust compiler not providing deterministic builds of contracts.